mortbopet/Ripes/README.md

 For Windows, the C++ runtime library must be available (if not, a msvcp140.dll error will be produced).
 You most likely already have this installed, but if this is not the case, you download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=48145).

 ## Building
-Assuming you have installed a recent version of [Qt](https://www.qt.io/download) as well as [CMake](https://cmake.org/), Ripes may be built like any other CMake project:
+Assuming you have installed a recent (5.10+) version of [Qt](https://www.qt.io/download) as well as [CMake](https://cmake.org/), Ripes may be built like any other CMake project:
 ```
 Unix:               Windows:
 cd Ripes/           cd Ripes/
 cmake .             cmake .
 make                jom.exe / nmake.exe / ...
 ```
-Note, that you must have Qt 5 available in your `CMAKE_PREFIX_PATH`.
-The easiest way to use CMake with Qt is to set the `CMAKE_PREFIX_PATH` environment variable to the install prefix of Qt 5.
+Note, that you must have Qt available in your `CMAKE_PREFIX_PATH`.
+For further information on building Qt projects with CMake, refer to [Qt: Build with CMake](https://doc.qt.io/qt-5/cmake-manual.html).

 ---
 Icons kindly provided by Flaticon authors: [Smashicons](https://www.flaticon.com/authors/smashicons), [Freepik](https://www.flaticon.com/authors/freepik), [Vectors Market](https://www.flaticon.com/authors/vectors-market) & [Pixel Buddha](https://www.flaticon.com/authors/pixel-buddha).